-The rates of violent crime are rising in hospitals and care settings across the United States, fueled by a myriad of issues, including mental health, emergency room wait times, domestic disputes, and our ongoing struggle with an opioid epidemic that’s bringing patients to hospitals for drugs or addiction treatment.
+The rates of crime are rising in hospitals and care settings across the United States, fueled by a myriad of issues, including how the pandemic is contributing to an increase in mental health and anxiety disorders, domestic, alcohol and substance abuse, and the continued struggle with an opioid epidemic.
 For hospitals leaders understanding what type of crime is occurring and how that compares to the national landscape can be a valuable input into developing a security program that is adapting to this rising issue.

 First, and foremost, it is important to understand the type of crime that is occurring within the facility and how that compares to national rates of crime.
 Categorizing incident reports and tracking crime to nationally recognized standards is important.
 The 2019 Healthcare Crime Survey conducted by IAHSS Foundation identifies crime rate per 100 beds to provide healthcare leaders with an effect methodology to compare crime rates.
 The chart below compares crime rates per 100 beds for each crime category.